 There's lots of great truffle info on the Vaucluse Tourism website here.

 Finally, the village of Uzes will hold its 21st annual Weekend de la Truffe on Saturday and Sunday, January 18 and 19, 2014.
+[Note: 2015 dates are Jan 16, 17 and 18.]
 See the schedule (in French here) or get info from the Tourist Office, by calling 04 66 01 60 04 or on their website here.

 Photos: 1.
 Pierre Sauvayre lives in nearby Vaison la Romaine and loves the Richerenches Truffle Market.
 2. Delicious truffled omelettes are served up on most Saturday mornings; check the schedule and be sure to reserve ahead.
 3. One section of the market is devoted to wholesale only and many of the region's top chefs buy here.
 4. The stall selling charcuterie does a booming business on Saturday.
 5. A typical seller's rig.
 6. Jean-Jacques Bousquie sells a wide range of superb homegrown apples and other produce at the market.
 7. Smiley truffle vendor Thierry Vidal in the retail section of the market.
 8. Rabasse is Provencal for truffle.
 9. Weighing truffles for purchase, the old fashioned way.
 10. Decor on facade of a village house.
 11. The market also sells tools for handling truffles.
 12. The Etablissement: preferred hang out for buyers and sellers.
 13. Here comes the truffle truck!
 14: A sign on the Mairie boasts the village's status as one of the 100 Remarkable Sites of Good Taste, a designation honoring local foods and producers.